coderberry/presentations-2014.01.23-Ember-Testing/scripts/md/slides.md

 class: big
 build_lists: true

-- Test that different parts of the system work together
+- They are generally used to test important work flows within your application.
-- Requires the application to be running (in test mode)
+- They require the application to be running (in test mode)
-- Basically emulates a user and watches for expected results
+- They emulate user interaction and confirms expected results

 ---